Humbleberger Ministries Logo

 The Call: Trust Yeshua, the Virgin-Born Messiah

 Dear friend, Yeshua’s virgin birth marks Him as the Messiah foretold in Isaiah.
-No one else bears the titles “Mighty God” or “Immanuel.”
+No one else bears the titles “Mighty G-d” or “Immanuel.”
 His miraculous birth prepared Him to live sinlessly, die for your sins, and rise to offer eternal life.

-Final Word: Yeshua, God With Us
+Final Word: Yeshua, G-d With Us

 Yeshua, born of a virgin, is Israel’s Messiah and the world’s Savior.
 Zechariah 12:10 awaits: “They will look on Me, the One they have pierced.”
 Until then, Yeshua calls: “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).